December 13, 2018

-A few days ago, Google launched Google Hummingbird, Google’s new application development platform and released a stable version of Flutter, Google’s open-source mobile app development SDK.
+A few days ago, Google launched Google Hummingbird, Google’s new application development platform, and released a stable version of Flutter, Google’s open-source mobile app development SDK.

-On December 4th, Google hosted Flutter Live event to celebrate Google’s new mobile SDK, Flutter and its first stable version.
+On December 4th, Google hosted Flutter Live event to celebrate Google’s new mobile SDK, Flutter, and its first stable version.

-They also announced Google Hummingbird project that allows developers to build an app once and then run it everywhere.
+They also announced the Google Hummingbird project that allows developers to build an app once and then run it everywhere.

 2.6 million apps in Google’s Play Store. [source]

 Almost 2 million apps in Apple’s App Store as of the third quarter of 2018. [source]

 Surprisingly, the popularity of mobile apps seems no decline in recent times.
 A number of apps are being developed and deployed on the leading app stores day by day.
 Not only native app development, cross-platform app development, and hybrid app development become prominent among app developers and business professionals.